Hi. I’m in Bozrah.

 We arrived at the B&B. It’s a lovely B&B, as B&B’s go.
 I’m not a Bed & Breakfast kind of guy.
 But we were there ostensibly to “tour” it, so that day, I was a B&B guy.
 And the thing was, Damian was sleeping in the car and Calvin, being only 2 months old, needed to eat.
 And for him to eat, Mama had to provide.
 So they all stayed in the car while I toured with the owners.

 The situation was a little uncomfortable and weird because of my family out in the car and me pretending to be a prospective customer for their B&B business under the guise of “getting away for a night away from the kids.”
 Nora and Warren Strong, the owners, were wonderful guides and I can only imagine that staying with them is a pleasure.
-The B&B itself is just as nice as any other B&B – and the rates are under $200.
+The B&B itself is just as nice as any other B&B – and the rates are under $200 a night.

 The building was built around 1790 as a farmhouse, then became a Publick House in the 19th century, followed by prominent businessman Asa Fitch’s “aristocratic residence.”
 The Strongs bought it in 1969 and turned it into what it is today.
 Mrs. Strong offered me cookies, but it was time to put my plan into action.